mukesh-kk/pythonscripts/README.md

-# Scripts for data scapping usign
+# Scripts for data scrapping using
 - request (for making requests)
-- BeautifulSoup (xml parser)
+- BeautifulSoup (XML parser)